timorunge/docker-test-runner/README.md

 Of course you can do the same with Docker or Docker-Compose but it was somehow to complicate to archive the following goals easily:

-- Run mutliple containers from one image
+- Run multiple containers from one image
-- Run mutliple containers at the same time (without docker-compose) - with different environment settings
+- Run multiple containers at the same time (without docker-compose) - with different environment settings
 - On the fly (thread) limits for build processes or containers runs (possible via `COMPOSE_PARALLEL_LIMIT` in docker-compose)